alextanhongpin/architecture-decision-records/backend/008-use-circuit-breaker.md

 Another alternative is to use alertmanager from prometheus, and sends a webhook after the query condition is hit, e.g. failure rate exceeds 90% for 1 minute.
 We can also increment the sleep exponentially for every webhook we received, which will expire after a while.
 When it recovers, then the state can be reset.

+Additionally, since the evaluation is done every interval, we can batch the errors count in-memory and publish it periodically instead.

+We can just use prometheus and also use gauge to indicate the circuit is broken.
+Everytime an error circuit unavailable due to circuit breaker error occur, we can just measure it.